 The Chavin (formerly called "Pucarima") Property covers an area of eight sq km within the central Andes mineral belt in northern Peru, and is host to a polymetallic vein system.
 Chavin is located 70 km NW of the Pierina gold-silver mine operated by Barrick Gold Corporation and 10 km SW of the Pashpap Cu-Mo porphyry project.

-Silex Peru SRL, the Peruvian subsidiary of Golden Minerals Company, in 2010, and Silex had expended in excess of $400,000 between April 2010 and June 2011 at Chavin, and progressed the project to the drill ready stage, including community approval and drill permits, in advance of a planned 12 hole, 2650m drill program.
+Condor optioned Chavin to Silex Peru SRL, the Peruvian subsidiary of Golden Minerals Company, in 2010, and Silex had expended in excess of $400,000 by June 2011, and progressed the project to the drill ready stage, including community approval and drill permits, in advance of a planned 12 hole, 2650m drill program.
 A change of ownership and objectives at Silex in 2011 led to Silex returning the project to Condor.

 Previous small scale mining activity on the principal vein at Chavin included a 50 metre long adit to follow the mineralization, dating from the 1970's.
 In the 1990's, a small drill program resulted in three short holes being drilled, two of which missed the structure completely.
 The third hole appears to have been drilled primarily within the hanging wall of the vein and from surface averaged 1.14 g/t Au, 26 g/t Ag, 2% Pb and 1% Zn over 14.1 metres, before exiting the mineralization.
 This work is not NI-43-101 compliant and therefore may not be relied upon.